Pellet smokers are bomb! Especially when you’re camped out or tailgating. But, of course, there’s the question of where you’re getting power from…

 NOCO GENIUS1 1-Amp Fully-Automatic Smart Charger

-A generator is the last option on this list because it’s not one of the best power sources for portable pellet smokers.
+A generator is the last option on this list because it’s not one of the best power sources for portable pellet smokers alone.

-They’re more expensive, heavier and bulkier than the alternatives, you’ll have to take fuel with you too, and, they don’t draw enough power which will damage the generator over time.
+Generators are more expensive than the other portable pellet grill power solutions on this list.
+They’re also heavier and bulkier than the alternatives, you’ll have to take fuel with you too, and, a pellet grill doesn’t generally draw enough power which can damage the generator over time.

 Generators typically like to be run with a 80-85% load.
 And, while your pellet smoker will use a reasonable amount of power in the inital startup, once that’s done it’ll be drawing almost nothing.